-2. A wetland is a type of pond with a high proportion of shallow zones that promote the growth of bottom-rooted plants.

-3. The channel is formed by the depression between the banks of the pond or wetland.
+2. A wetland is a type of pond with a high proportion of shallow zones that promote the growth of bottomrooted plants.
+3. The channel may be considered as being formed by the depression between the banks of the pond or wetland.